There are no products in your shopping cart.

 Dance with you all soon :) Kohava

 Hey Kohava -- thanks for stopping by and updating people at Lumigrate about your upcoming monthly class schedule.
-It was as FUN as ever and I really enjoyed that the mom brought her husband son -- both of my gal pals that came have sons that are older and it just was a really neat group.
+It was as FUN as ever and I really enjoyed that the mom brought her husband and son -- both of my gal pals that came have sons that are older/young men, and I think it might have inspired them a bit as to what guys 'can do' today.
+We had a fun aspres dance together, it just was a really neat group.

-This was now the 4th time I've done YogaDance with you and each time it's unique based on who comes.
-I think I'll always remember the lesson I had from the young women who had a dance background who initially intimidated me and then got to step up to role of teacher/facilitator with me during the portion I was less comfortable with.
+This was now the 4th time I've done YogaDance with you, and each time it's unique based on who attends, I have noticed.
+I think I'll always remember the lesson I had from the young women here on a Rotary exchange, who had a dance background and initially intimidated me, to be honest.
+Always being uncoordinated is one thing, getting older and not being in the best 'shapeliness' of my life is another layer for me that my 'headspace' brings to class.
+But she got to step up to role of teacher/facilitator with me during the portion I was less comfortable with, and it turns out she had another side to her than her outward persona indicated.
 I think that was one of the more profound things I'd seen in terms of the group process that goes on with this form of class.

-I happen to think it's as much the unique teacher -- my pals went away talking up you and your class and we remarked after at 'Apres Dance' / dinner that you're quite exceptional.
-You exhude openness and nonjudgmental/noncritical thinking, and I personally have always resonated, as you know, with your world-wide experiences, which you bring with you through your shells from Israel as well as the fiber of your being.
+I happen to think it's as much the unique teacher -- my pals went away talking away about how FUN you allowed for it to be, and how you're quite exceptional at making people feel that 'whatever you do' is wonderful/right/okay/good.
+You exhude openness and nonjudgmental/noncritical thinking, and I personally have always resonated, as you know, with your world-wide experiences, which you bring with you through your sea shells from Israel's beaches as tokens to chose from in the closing portion, as well as the fiber of your being.

-Thank you for doing what you do for health and well being every day, Kohava, and for being part of Lumigrate's Grate Group by writing here as well as participating in the Grate Groove of the Grand Valley/Grand Junction.
-I hope to see people thinking as I have related to special populations and simply getting a group of similars together and having you schedule to come do a class for them!
+Thank you for doing what you do for health and well being every day, Kohava, and for being part of Lumigrate's Grate Group by providing this topic at Lumigrate for people around the world to learn from, as well as participating in the Grate Groove of the Grand Valley/Grand Junction, where we can create synergy in our own back yard and community for health and well-being.

 ~~ Mardy